deyama2012/rubiks-cube/README.md

 ## Features

-- Faces rotations are relative to the camera
+- Rotations with onscreen controls are relative to the camera.
+Rotations with mouse aren't
 - Scramble functionality
 - History of moves with '_Undo_', '_Undo all_' and '_Clear history_' functionality
 - Predefined sequences of moves